openstack-archive/fuel-docs/pages/pre-install-guide/0090-appendix.rst

 **Hardware and environment:**

-* 7 servers with two 1Gb/s ethernet NIC and IPMI
+* 7 servers with two 1Gb/s Ethernet NIC and IPMI
 * 1 Cisco Catalyst 2960G switch
 * Independent out of band management network for IPMI
 * Connection to the Internet or/and DC network via a router called